microsoftgraph/microsoft-graph-docs/content/get-started/nodejs.md

 The app uses the [oauth](https://www.npmjs.com/package/oauth) middleware to authenticate and obtain tokens.
 It uses the [cookie-parser](https://www.npmjs.com/package/cookie-parser) middleware to cache token information in cookies.
 The code used to store and access token information is found in the index.js controller.

-   >**Important** The simple authentication and token handling in this project is for sample purposes only.
+   >**Important:** The simple authentication and token handling in this project is for sample purposes only.
 In a production app, you should construct a more robust way of handling authentication, including validation and secure token handling.

 Now back to building the app.